Periodismo para todos: Description

 The TV program opens with a "humorous" stand-up comedy, where Lanata comments on the political events of the week with jokes.
 These stand-ups are included as an homage to the late Tato Bores, who made similar monologues in his TV programs, which were also aired on Sunday nights.
 The stand-ups feature a parody of the president Cristina Fernández de Kirchner, made by the humorist Fátima Florez.
 The high success of the parody made by Florez was pointed by the magazine Noticias, which placed her on the main page.

 The theme song is "Fuck You", by Lily Allen.
 It was chosen to redress it after it was used in a telenovela of the state-owned TV Pública, in a poor Spanish translation.
 The opening features photos of the audience making the middle finger, which soon became the icon of the program.

 The program was redesigned in 2020, as a result of the COVID-19 pandemic in Argentina.
 The program did away with the live audience and the big setting, and featured just Lanata alone in a desk.
-The program was now called "PPT Box", and the intro and outro secuences make the visual effect of Lanata being inside a giant box.
+The program was now called "PPT Box", and the intro and outro sequences make the visual effect of Lanata being inside a giant box.